 IEL is home to the Education Policy Fellowship Program, the Center for Workforce Development, the Coalition for Community Schools, and the Family and Community Engagement Network.
 IEL’s programs have helped define national and state policies in education and workforce development, enabled leaders to build collaborative strategies that get results, and assisted practitioners to implement best practices.

 There will be two positions available.
 Each position will engage in hands-on efforts to support IEL’s various program and fund development initiatives, fundraising projects and related communications initiatives and visibility efforts.
-This is a two-to-three days per week internship for spring 2019.
+This is a two-to-three days per week internship for summer 2019.
 Weekly schedule and start and end dates are flexible.
 This position will be paid the D.C. minimum wage (currently $13.25 per hour) and is available for up to three days a week.